OPS-E2E-PPE/VBA-Docs/api/Visio.Shape.AutoConnect.md

 ## Remarks

 The **AutoConnect** method lets you automatically draw connections between shapes on the drawing page while specifying the direction of the connection and, optionally, the connector.

 For the ToShape parameter, pass the **Shape** object to which you want to draw the connection.

-For the PlacementDir parameter, pass a value from the  **VisAutoConnectDir** enumeration to specify the connection direction?that is, where to locate the connected shape with respect to the primary shape.
+For the PlacementDir parameter, pass a value from the **VisAutoConnectDir** enumeration to specify the connection direction; that is, where to locate the connected shape with respect to the primary shape.
 Possible values for PlacementDir are as follows.